Photonic time crystals: Theory and applications: Eigenmodes in PTCs

 This section considers the basic concepts and concisely describes the time- and frequency-domain constitutive relations associated with a linear time-varying medium.
 Although we outline constitutive relations applicable for the general temporally nonlocal (dispersive) medium, we focus here, in Chapter~\ref{secEigen}, on the instantaneous (dispersionless) response when deriving the time-domain wave equation and plotting the band structure of an exemplary medium.
 We stress that this assumption of an instantaneous response in this chapter is only made to permit a more transparent discussion of the effects linked to the time modulation.
 The band structure analysis of time-varying media in the presence of frequency dispersion is explored in Chapter~ \ref{secAspects}, when more realistic aspects of PTCs are discussed.

-In the following, we also outline two different methods for calculating the band structure of a periodically time-varying medium.
-One is based on the wave equation~\cite{zurita2009reflection} and the Floquet theorem\footnote{The Floquet theorem is sometimes also referred to as the Bloch theorem.
+In the following, we also outline two different methods for calculating the band structure of a periodically time-varying medium based on the Floquet theorem.
+The Floquet theorem is sometimes also referred to as the Bloch theorem.
 Both theorems reveal that in periodic systems, wave functions can be expressed as a product of a periodic function and a simpler, well-understood function (like a plane wave).
-While the Bloch theorem is historically applied for spatially periodic systems (like electronic or photonic crystals), the Floquet theorem is typically applied for temporally periodic systems (like certain quantum or classical wave problems, including PTCs)~\cite{blakemore1985solid}.}.
+While the Bloch theorem is historically applied for spatially periodic systems (like electronic or photonic crystals), the Floquet theorem is typically applied for temporally periodic systems (like certain quantum or classical wave problems, including PTCs)~\cite{blakemore1985solid}.
+One of the methods for calculating the band structure of a periodically time-varying medium is based on the plane-wave expansion~\cite{zurita2009reflection}.
 The other method exploits a transfer matrix formalism, sometimes called the ABCD-matrix formalism~\cite{lustig2018topological}.
 The former method is suitable for PTCs with a continuous and smooth variation of the time-dependent permittivity, i.e., ideally in a sinusoidal fashion.
 In contrast, the latter method is convenient when a stepwise change in the permittivity is considered.
 The results should be independent of the chosen method, but the numerical convenience strongly differs depending on the modulation type.
 Also, traditional numerical techniques to solve Maxwell's equations can be used to obtain the band structure, of course \cite{ozer2020batio3}.